Analysis of the Stochastic Indicator

 Market Tops

-Narrow market top that does not reach very high above 80%
+Narrow market top that does not reach and move high above 80% level

 Very high, wide market tops